 HIGH RISK The Legislature adopts state legislative districts as a simple statute by majority vote, which requires gubernatorial approval.
 Vetoes can be overridden with a 3/5 majority vote in each chamber.
-Delaware has a single at-large congressional district, and is not expected to gain any additional seats after the 2020 Census.
+Delaware has a single at-large congressional district, and will not gain any additional seats after the 2020 Census.

-HIGH RISK Democrats have tripartite control of the state legislative redistricting process, with relatively larg margins in both houses.
-There do not appear to be structural constraints on the legislature's ability to redistricting for partisan gain. --- --
+HIGH RISK Democrats have tripartite control of the state legislative redistricting process, with relatively large margins in both houses.
+There do not appear to be structural constraints on the legislature's ability to redistricting for partisan gain. --